 If you have prostate cancer, you may have a favorable form of the disease.
-Your doctor, such as brooklyn urologist Dr. Jon Lazare, can determine if you have favorable disease based upon physical exam of your prostate and based upon the results of your prostate biopsy.
-Finally your doctor can obtain an MRI of your prostate gland and the results will further help determine if your cancer is favorable.
+Your doctor, such as brooklyn urologist Dr. Jon Lazare, can determine if you have a favorable disease based upon a physical exam of your prostate and based upon the results of your prostate biopsy.
+Finally, your doctor can obtain an MRI of your prostate gland and the results will further help determine if your cancer is favorable.

 Sexual dysfunction following the RALP tends to be severe and difficult to treat.
 The RALP procedure can cause sexual dysfunction for the following several reasons:

 - The RALP can damage the cavernosal nerves that are vital to the erection.

 - The RALP can damage the blood supply to the penis.